wizelineacademy/academy-go-q12021/README.md

 ## Installation

 1. Clone the project
+1. Go to `/infrastructure/datastore/firestore.go` and edit the **credentialsPath** variable with the path to your GOOGLE_APPLICATION_CREDENTIALS file.
+**Example:** `credentialsPath string = "/home/user/Downloads/my-key.json"`

-1. Run the main file: `go run main.go`.
+3. Run the main file: `go run main.go`.
 This will automatically install all the dependencies, which are gorilla mux and a few for firestore handling.
 **Note:** By default port 8081 will be used, but this can be changed by adding the port flag: `go run main.go --port :PORT`

 ## Setting up the environment